Recipes and E2E Examples#

 Pretraining#

-Starter configurations and scripts for pretraining with different stacks (e.g., PyTorch, Megatron-Core) and scales.
+Starter configurations and scripts for pretraining with datasets from different stacks (e.g., PyTorch, Megatron Core).

 Knowledge Distillation (KD)#

-Recipes for distilling a teacher into a smaller student model.
+Recipes for distilling knowledge from a large teacher model into a smaller, more efficient student model.

-Curated configs for benchmarking training stacks and settings (e.g., Torch vs. TransformerEngine + DeepEP, model sizes, and MoE variants).
+Curated configurations for benchmarking different training stacks and settings (e.g., Torch vs. TransformerEngine + DeepEP, various model sizes, MoE variants).

 • Folder: examples/benchmark/configs